Hawmex/navand/CONTRIBUTING.md

 ## Preferences

 Please do not modify `.gitignore`, `analysis_options.yaml`, and such files.
 Use the current settings.
-Open an issue if you feel these think need to be updated.
+Open an issue if you think these files need to be updated.

 ## Coding Style